Customising vector art base maps

 The advice below relates to our downloadable vector artwork maps.
 (It does not apply to our dynamic online maps.)

-Maproom maps are easy to customise using standard vector graphics editing software such as Adobe Illustrator.
-Experienced professional graphic designers will fully appreciate the careful layering of many thousands of vector paths and anchor points, which allow for easy selections and rapid changes to stroke and fill styles, plus custom plottings and labels, or hiding of unwanted elements.
+Maproom maps are easy to customise using industry standard vector graphics editing software.
+Experienced professional graphic designers will fully appreciate the careful layering of many thousands of vector paths and anchor points, which allow for one-click selections and rapid changes to stroke and fill styles, plus custom plottings and labels, or hiding of unwanted elements.

 Even complete beginners can quickly grasp how to make simple colour changes with a few clicks of the mouse.

-When you have edited your map in the vector program, you save it to PDF, JPEG, PNG or GIF if it is destined for the web, or TIF, EPS, JPEG or high-resolution PDF if it is destined for print.
+When you have edited your map, you save it to PDF, JPEG, PNG or GIF if it is destined for the web, or TIF, EPS, JPEG or high-resolution PDF if it is destined for print.

 We do not supply graphics editing software, but you can download free or trial versions of these programs: